 - The sample should be tested straight after being obtained from the batch as the could gain or lose moisture from the environment in the meantime.
 There should be an granulation of the sample to ensure even distribution and sample surface of the sample.

-- Small particles will analyze quicker due to the increased surface area.
+- Small particles will analyse quicker due to the increased surface area.

 - Optimum sample weight is found through trial and error and varies depending on the product.
 In general, sample sizes should evenly cover the bottom of the pan and usually weigh between 3-5g.
 Large sample sizes will not lead to more accurate readings, in fact it may inhibit an accurate reading.
 Weight should be increased if samples are expected to have a very low moisture content.
 Samples ideally should not be less than 1g as repeatability and distribution are difficult to accurately measure from such a small sample.